 As the sun rises, students begin to arrive on campus, eager for their first hot meal of the day.
-The daily planning and serving of 950 meals at St. Labre, 250 at St. Charles, and 340 at Pretty Eagle fall directly upon the shoulders of Michelle Three Fingers, St. Labre Food Service Supervisor.
-Michelle also faces the challenge of ensuring that the school meal program meets federal guidelines with stringent limits on calories, sodium content and cholesterol counts.
+The daily planning and serving of 950 meals at St. Labre, 325 at St. Charles, and 340 at Pretty Eagle fall directly upon the shoulders of Brian, St. Labre Food Service Supervisor.
+Brian also faces the challenge of ensuring that the school meal program meets federal guidelines with stringent limits on calories, sodium content and cholesterol counts.
 A daily task that is rewarded as smiling faces sit down to eat.

 Today, preschool through high school education is available for Northern Cheyenne and Crow children.
 Combined enrollment at all three St. Labre campuses is nearly 750 children and continues to grow.
 Some of the classes our students attend include: industrial arts, business, home economics, music and art, as well as a full complement of sports and athletics.
 A great importance is placed on Native American culture and tradition.
 Instruction in Native American language and culture is a vital part of the St. Labre curriculum.
 We also offer courses in Native American literature, history, and tribal government.